-All workplaces in Michigan are required to develop and implement a written COVID-19 Preparedness and Response Plan.
-The purpose of this plan is to minimize or eliminate student and employee exposure to SARS-CoV-2.
+Previously, all workplaces in Michigan were required to develop and implement a written COVID-19 Preparedness and Response Plan.
+Washtenaw ISD has decided to continue to utilize a structured plan to document how to address the still-present risk of student, staff, and visitor exposure to the SARS-CoV-2 virus.